PROJECT: Developing integrated Climate Risk Assessment for CCD planning in Central Asia

-Central Asia (CA) is one of the world’s most vulnerable regions to current climate variability and the impacts of future climate change.
-Climate change is likely to manifest in CA as: increasing temperatures; changing rainfall patterns; increasing aridity; an increasing frequency and intensity of extreme weather events and climate-related disasters (such as floods, droughts, mudslides, avalanches and landslides).
-Indeed, trends over the last few decades indicate that these predicted changes are already being experienced in CA countries, and current climate variability is already adversely impacting development, especially on sectors such as water, agriculture, and energy.
+Central Asia is one of the world’s most vulnerable regions to current climate variability and the impacts of future climate change.
+Climate change is likely to manifest in Central Asia as: increasing temperatures; changing rainfall patterns; increasing aridity; an increasing frequency and intensity of extreme weather events and climate-related disasters (such as floods, droughts, mudslides, avalanches and landslides).
+Indeed, trends over the last few decades indicate that these predicted changes are already being experienced in Central Asian countries, and current climate variability is already adversely impacting development, especially on sectors such as water, agriculture, and energy.

 Considering that both current variability and future changes need to be adequately addressed and adapted to, Climate Risk Management (CRM) combining Climate Change Adaptation (CCA) and Disaster Risk Reduction (DRR) is recognised as an appropriate response, as it includes a combination of climate-related disaster risk reduction and climate change adaptation.

 The need to, and challenges associated with, integrating DRR and CCA approaches is fairly well known among the respective policy makers, practitioners and other stakeholders.
 However, addressing climate change impacts through the perspective of risks is quite innovative.
 There is a fair body of literature which looks at integrating various aspects of DRR and CCA, and at CRM, in theory.
 How best to go about integrating these fields, and how this can be achieved in practice, are much less clear.